Martin Barnes (engineer): Life and career

+He joined the Major Projects Association as Executive Director in 1997 and remained in post until 2006 when he stepped down from the role; rejoining as a non-executive Director in 2008 and remaining on the Board until 2011.
+During that time he turned the Association into a well-respected voice in the global major projects arena.

 From 2008 he chaired an independent dispute avoidance panel set up to avert contractual disputes on work to build facilities for the 2012 London Olympic Games.

 Barnes died on 5 February 2022, at the age of 83.

 Achievements

-Barnes' contribution to the civil engineering profession is considered immense, especially for his invention of the classic Time/Cost/Quality triangle – known variously as the project management triangle, Iron Triangle or 'Barnes Triangle'.
-He himself considered that "this was a very significant step in the establishment of modern project management and my triangle diagram came to be used all over the world".

-The triangle emphasises "the importance of managing 'quality' besides time and cost".
-Speaking to APM’s journal, Project, in 2012, Barnes said of the triangle that he "really didn’t know just how important it would become".
-He stated that he created it because, when he was first running projects, "they weren't even referred to as projects.
-You had cost engineers to look after the money, planning engineers to look after the time and nobody was really looking after the value or quality of what was actually being produced.
-Nobody was in charge of making sure that the end product was the useful or valuable thing that the client wanted."
-In a later publication, Barnes referred to the triangle as "the triangle of objectives".

 However, the project management triangle is considered insufficient by some writers as a model of project success, because it omits crucial dimensions of success including impact on stakeholders, learning, and user satisfaction.
 Subsequently, several enhancements of the basic triple constraints have been proposed such as the diamond framework, the pyramid model, six or multiple constraints and the theory of constraints.

-The APM's posthumous tribute to Barnes observed that he "had always been at the forefront of the development of project management and had worked relentlessly to ensure that it became a fully recognised profession".
-The testimony of the APM is that he "changed the landscape of project management forever".

 Peter Higgins, Chair of the NEC Contract Board, recalls that he was "immediately struck by Martin’s depth of knowledge and commitment to developing a better way of contracting – through collaboration".

 The former "NEC awards", awarded in 7 categories which aim to "recognise excellence in project delivery and showcase examples of good practice through collaboration from across the world", were renamed as the "Martin Barnes Awards" in 2022.